webiny/docs.webiny.com/docs/other/faq/how-is-webiny-serverless.md

 ---

-I hope this article clarified what serverless is.
-How Webiny is actually a serverless CMS when configured correctly, and how serverless is not to be mistaken with FaaS.
+I hope this article clarified what serverless is, how Webiny is actually a serverless CMS when configured correctly, and how serverless is not to be mistaken with FaaS.